phpearth/docs/security/uploading.md

 ### Nginx

-On Nginx you can use the rewrite rules, or use the `mime.types` configurations file provided by default.
+On Nginx, you can use the rewrite rules, or use the `mime.types` configuration file provided by default.

 ```nginx